neontuna/neontuna.com/about.md

 Whoa, you're still here...
 Well my name is Justin Mullis.
 I'm a native son of Charlotte, North Carolina.
 There are exactly three people living in Charlotte that were born here.
-I built my first computer when I was in highschool.
+I built my first computer when I was in high school.

 ![Check out this nerd]({{ site.baseurl }}/assets/551793_10150991698719185_1788344000_n.jpg)
 <br>
 *Does your computer have a "Turbo" button?*

-I continued tinkering, including a brief stint running a colo hosted web server for friends and some small businesses.
+I continued tinkering, including a brief stint running a colocated hosted web server for friends and some small businesses.
 In 2008 I started work as an IT guy for [F1-Networks][f1] and I've been there ever since.
 I love BBQ (NC BBQ, the only kind that matters), camping, screen prints, air plants, my awesome girlfriend Leah, and my giant cat Dixie.